axteamant/Clow_repo/discord-self-bot/SelfBot0.3/readme.md

 this is only for testing and fun, no other intention.

-Read the policy of Discord before downloading and use this software.
+Read the policy and terms of [Discord](https://discord.com/terms) before downloading and use this software.

+this software has no intent to violate [Discord](https://discord.com/terms)'s terms and policy.

+it is for educational and entertainment purposes only.

+**I REJECT ANY  THIRD'S UNPROPROUSE USE**

 ## Installation